Augsburg University rallies around professor facing deportation

 Their situation has sparked protests by Augsburg students at ICE offices and drawn the support of the faculty, the university president, and local politicians, including the mayor of Minneapolis and the governor of Minnesota.

-On several occasions, ICE has extended the date by which they must depart the United States.
+ICE has extended the date by which they must depart the United States several times.
 Now, it’s in September, Wanyama said.
 However, they still have hope that motions for relief they have filed will result in their removal being halted.

 “That hope might be realistic,” Wanyama said.